nushell/nushell.github.io/book/stdout_stderr_exit_codes.md

 ## Using `out>`, `err>` to redirect stdout and stderr to files

-If you want to redirect output to file, you can just types something like this:
+If you want to redirect output to file, you can just type something like this:

 ```
 cat unknown.txt out> out.log err> err.log
 ```

-If you want to redirect both stdout and stderr to the same file, just types something like this:
+If you want to redirect both stdout and stderr to the same file, just type something like this:

 ```
 cat unknown.txt out+err> log.log